I beg to move,

 On pregnancy loss and the pregnancy loss review, which my Department commissioned earlier this year, the review has been considering the question of whether legislation should provide new rights to bereaved parents to register pre-24-week pregnancy loss, as well as investigating the impact of such losses on families and how care can be improved for parents who experience it.
 That review is currently scheduled to be completed in the new year.
 A number of very important points on that pre-24-week period were raised.

 The Department of Health and Social Care and the Ministry of Justice have been consulting with coroners, patients’ groups and charities to consider the role of the coroner in relation to stillbirths.
-This is about ensuring that bereaved parents are given a full account of the events leading up the loss of their baby and that important lessons are learnt.
+This is about ensuring that bereaved parents are given a full account of the events leading up to the loss of their baby and that important lessons are learned.
 The hon.
-Member for Nottingham South (Lilian Greenwood) made a point on the role of coroners in an intervention.
+Member for Nottingham South (Lilian Greenwood) in particular made a point on the role of coroners in an intervention.
 This work will continue over the coming months.

 In conclusion, progress is being made.
 I think that was recognised in a number of the speeches this evening, particularly in respect of: the commitment to fund in full the national roll-out of the bereavement care pathway in 2018-19, for which guidance and resources have been released today; the ongoing pregnancy loss review, which is due to report in early 2019; the work being done by the Department of Health and Social Care and the Ministry of Justice regarding the role of the coroner in investigating stillbirths; the progression of the private Member’s Bill, which will have its Third Reading on 26 October, promoted by my hon.
 Friend the Member for East Worthing and Shoreham (Tim Loughton) on those last two issues; and the recent passage of the Parental Bereavement (Leave and Pay) Act 2018, mentioned by a number of Members, through the work of my hon.
 Friend the Member for Thirsk and Malton (Kevin Hollinrake).

 I would like to close by making it clear that the Government are actively listening to concerns on this issue.
 This issue unites the House.
-On behalf of the Government, I very much look forward to working with the all-party group, and Members across the House, to ensure that the progress we have seen in recent years continues, so that we can all tackle the most appalling loss that the families we represent can face.
+On behalf of the Government, I very much look forward to working with the APPG, and Members across the House, to ensure that the progress we have seen in recent years continues, so that we can all tackle the most appalling loss that the families we represent can face.

 It is a pleasure to follow the Minister and the commitments he has made.
 As he said, this issue unites the House.
 The hon.
 Member for North Ayrshire and Arran (Patricia Gibson) spoke about her dread about today’s debate, as did my hon.
 Friend the Member for Banbury (Victoria Prentis), and I did not go to sleep last night because of the worry and the feelings that it brings back.
 But the hon.
 Member for North Ayrshire and Arran also spoke about the optimism for this year and what we have achieved in the past three years.
 As the Opposition spokesman said, personal tragedy moves people to go to enormous lengths, and we have heard from Members across the House about constituents who have gone to enormous lengths to try and build on their experiences, ensure that lessons have been learned and make sure that things are better for those who follow.